djmgit/resty-asap-proxy/README.md

 - Now you can run the server using ```openresty -p `pwd`/ -c conf/nginx.conf```.
 Additionally you can do a ```tail -f logs/http.log``` to keep a watch on the logs.

+- The proxy should be running on port 8080.

+### Running via Docker

+- Make sure you have Docker installed on your system.

+- Clone this repo and open it in your terminal.

+- Build the docker image using ```docker build -t resty-asap-proxy:v1 .```

+- Create and run the container using ```docker run -p 8080:8080 -e ASAP_ISSUER=<asap issuer> -e ASAP_PRIVATE_KEY=<asap private key> resty-asap-proxy:v1```

+- The proxy should be runing on port 8080.
+The access and error logs will be streamed to stdout.